TopChiller can design and manufacture all types of chillers for you

 It is available in different sizes ranging from small 20-ton chillers to big water-cooled chillers for controlling larger installations.

-You will need a mechanical room to install the water-cooled chillers thus protecting it from the external weather elements.
+You will need a mechanical room to install the water-cooled chillers thus protecting them from the external weather elements.

 This type of chiller usually depends on a condenser which is also relieved of high temperatures by the environmental air.